 Cape Cod Mosquito Squad is dedicated to protecting against disease-carrying insects including mosquitoes and ticks.

 We take a two-prong approach to defending your property against ticks.
-Our barrier control treatment kills adult ticks and mosquitoes on contact.
+Our barrier control mist kills adult ticks and mosquitoes on contact.
 We further disrupt the tick life cycle with our tick tubes.

 Tick tubes are strategically placed throughout the property.
 They contain specially treated cotton, which mice then use for nesting.
 When juvenile ticks feed on mice, their preferred host, they are exposed to the tick treatment and eliminated before they can travel to other hosts, like humans and pets.